 Our digital signage solutions can also be managed from any web browser via laptop, tablet or IP enabled mobile device.
 They also have instant one touch override of screens enabled through our events engine, allowing instant rebranding or campaign launches.

-We integrate seamlessly into our own IPTV and video on demand platform.
+Our digital signage software integrates seamlessly into our own IPTV and video on demand platform.
 This means that by investing in a Tripleplay digital signage system you are also opening up the possibility of running an IPTV platform and a video resource library from the same server.

 Tripleplay is part of a family of technology companies, each with its own unique platform.
 As part of this group we have a stand-alone media player and CMS solution called ONELAN.
 Uniguest is our specialist hospitality and hotel digital signage platform.
 For senior living communities we strongly recommend our sister company Touchtown.

 What is digital signage?
 It can be whatever you want it to be.
 Get in touch today for more information or to speak to a member of our sales team.